HISPlayer/MetaSpatial-SDK/quickstart-guide.md

 playerEntity.entity.setComponents(listOf(Visible(true), Grabbable()))
 ```
+The API takes the playerId as their first parameter (`content.key` in above example).
+If an invalid Id is passed, the method will throw an error.
+Once the stream is created, you can use the playback control functions provided by the API, such as `hisPlayerManager.play(content.key)` or `hisPlayerManager.pause(content.key)`.

 ### Create a Stream Without MediaPanel
 The SDK will create a stream without automatically creating MediaPanel, you need to create the MediaPanel on your application side.
 You need to use the `HISStreamProperties` class, which requires a `Surface`, a stream URL, and a `HISPlayerProperties` instance.